rust-lang/rust/doc/tutorial.md

 You should then be able to run the rust compiler as `rustc` directly from the command line.

+On Windows Rust additionally requires [MinGW][mingw] (version 20110802 is known to work).
+It is currently recommended that windows development be done under the MinGW shell to ensure that the environment is configured correctly.

 We hope to be distributing binary packages for various other operating systems at some point in the future, but at the moment only windows binary installers are being made.
 Other operating systems must build